biwenquan/Guess-and-Determine-Rebound-2/README.md

 3.Use compression software (WinRAR, 7-Zip, Bandizip) to extract;

 4.The program will automatically combine all split parts and restore the complete file/folder named aes-cryptanalysis-cp-xor.

+cp-differential-cryptanalysis-AfricaCrypt22: The code to search RKDCs for key collision attacks on Rijndael.
+The RKDCs used in the article is listed in the folder of article_trails.